diegoesturillo/indicadores-genero-usach/README.md

 - This platform was developed to offer a clear and accessible visualization of gender indicators in the USACH community.
 Below are some guidelines and methodological criteria that guided the construction of the included graphs
 - The information presented here corresponds to the 2018–2024 period.
 However, for some years, complete information is not available.
-- The data used to construct the graphs were collected and processed from the different versions of the Women in Academia Survey (EMA).
+- The data used to construct the graphs were collected and processed from the different versions of the Women in Academia Survey (EMA, in spanish).
-They were also compared with official data from the Higher Education Information Service (SIES) of the Ministry of Education (MINEDUC).
+They were also compared with official data from the Higher Education Information Service (SIES, in spanish) of the Ministry of Education (MINEDUC, in spanish).
 - The graphs were created using interactive tools, allowing for further exploration by the user.
 - All information has been anonymized and is presented for analytical purposes only.
 - This project is under GNU GLP v3 License.
 Reproduction and replication of the results is permitted.
 The code may be modified by citing the original source.